 To atone for my ignorant comment, I have put together a series (not exhaustive) of summer walks that circumnavigate the town … each one is around 7 miles and is laced with a heavy dose of history!

 I have followed a familiar Blue Fox format … the routes are on 1:25k maps (enlarged x 2 for ease of identifying specific details) or ‘Streetmaps’ where appropriate.
-Each one is accompanied by several points of interest.
+Each one is accompanied by several points of interest and supporting pictures.

 Originally part of the township of Heap, Heywood grew to be the town we know and love due to the Cotton Trade.
 With excellent transport links, thanks to the M62 and M66, Heywood to-day has become the centre for the distribution of goods.

 It’s not known exactly when Heywood first got the nickname “Monkey Town” but the term was being used as far back as 1857.
-Bob Dobson in ‘Lancashire Nicknames & Sayings’ states that the nickname originated from Irish immigrants pronouncing ‘Heap Bridge’ as ‘Ape Bridge,’ and believes that the name ‘Monkey Town’ derived from this.
-With the nickname came the stools with holes in them – supposedly for the monkey’s tails.
-In fact the holes were for carrying the stools!
+Bob Dobson in “Lancashire Nicknames & Sayings” states that the nickname originated from Irish immigrants pronouncing ‘Heap Bridge’ as ‘Ape Bridge,’ and believes that the name ‘Monkey Town’ derived from this.
+With the nickname came the stools with holes in them … supposedly for the monkey’s tails.
+In reality the holes were for carrying the stools!

-The railways are inextricably linked to the area’s industrial past, providing vital links to the country’s network of import, export, raw material, and, most importantly, workers.
+The railways are inextricably woven into the area’s industrial past, providing vital links to the country’s network of import, export, raw material, and, most importantly, workers.
 The East Lancashire Railway is now a 12.5 mile heritage steam line, running between Heywood and Rawtenstall, with stations at Ramsbottom and Bury in between.